Imsurajkr/ILovePod/index.md

 ### Kubelet
 It can manage all the componets of k8s master.
+Apart from that it also reports to master and let the master know if the container is working or not.<br />

 **These are the most important componet we need to learn**